 Screen Australia offers the perfect example of this on their homepage.
 A short but engaging rolling video offers snippets of films and programs, introducing the visitor to both the site and the content and branding of the organisation with just five words on screen.

 In fact, we have something similar on our very own homescreen.
-A short selection of clips from our current television ad campaign highlight a variety of activities introduces our theme of connecting people through digital marketing all over Australia.
+A short selection of clips from our current television ad campaign highlights a variety of activities introduces our theme of connecting people through digital marketing all over Australia.

 Say goodbye to symmetry.